bastien5066/ece-project-nodejs/README.md

 $ docker run -it -d -p [PORT-CHOSEN]:8080 [PROJECT-NAME]
 ```

-Finally, open your Internet browser and enter the following URL for Windows OS:
+### Usage

+Open your Internet browser and, if no errors were thrown during the installation :
+The application is accessible for Windows OS at the URL:

 ```sh
 http://192.168.99.100:[PORT-CHOSEN]/

 ```

-or this command for other Docker's supported OS :
+The application is accessible for other Docker's supported OS at the URL:

 ```sh
 http://localhost:[PORT-CHOSEN]/